What we aren’t eating is killing us, global study finds

 “Anyone who studies the history of food will tell you cultural preferences change over time,” said Hawkes, who was not involved in the new study.
 “They do shift.
 But yes, in this case, it will likely involve a culture change.”

-In Mexico, the lack of nuts and seeds was the highest risk factor, followed by a lack of fruit in the diet.
-And it was one of the few countries where unhealthy sugary beverages ranked quite high — at No. 6.
-That’s not only due to a cultural preference for sodas and homemade sugary drinks called aguas frescas, study co-author Christian Razo says, but a lack of access to clean water and even fruits and vegetables.
+In Mexico, the lack of nuts and seeds was the highest risk factor, followed by a lack of vegetables, whole grains, and fruit in the diet.
+And it was one of the few countries where unhealthy sugary beverages ranked quite high — at No. 5.
+That’s not only due to a cultural preference for sodas and homemade sugary drinks called aguas frescas, study co-author Christian Razosays, but a lack of access to clean water and even fruits and vegetables.

 “We don’t have free clean water to drink,” said Razo, who has a Ph.D. in nutrition from the National Institute of Public Health of Mexico.